 Master of Science in Health Promotion

-Graduate programs in health promotion provide individuals with the advanced educational background and training in research methods necessary to gain positions as specialists, consultants, directors and researchers in the field of health promotion.
+Graduate programs in health promotion provide individuals with the advanced educational background and training in research methods necessary to gain positions as specialists, consultants, directors, and researchers in the field of health promotion.
 Curriculum covers advanced theories of healthcare, new initiatives in health promotion, and new technologies in the field.
-Students are required to gain acceptance into a graduate school, which requires strong GRE scores and transcripts, as well as letters of recommendation and personal essays.

 Advanced seminar courses provide further insight into the concepts and research efforts making up the field.
 Specific examples include: